ICMP - Echo / Echo Reply (Ping) Message

-As mentioned in the previous page, an Echo is simply what most people call a 'ping'.
-The Echo Reply is the 'ping reply'.
+As mentioned in the previous page, an Echo is simply what we networking engineers call a 'ping'.
+The Echo Reply is, as most would guess, the 'ping reply'.
 ICMP Echos are used mostly for troubleshooting.
 When there are 2 hosts which have communication problems, a few simple ICMP Echo requests will show if the 2 hosts have their TCP/IP stacks configured correctly and if there are any problems with the routes packets are taking in order to get to the other side.

 The 'ping' command is very well known, but the results of it are very often misunderstood and for that reason I have chosen to explain all those other parameters next to the ping reply, but we will have a look at that later on.